adamoshen/adam-highlight-theme/README.md

 # My Pandoc Highlight Theme

 Default Pandoc highlight themes are kind of boring.
 Here is the highlight theme I like to use.
-You can make your own by editing the `.theme` file (mine is based off of the `tango` highlight theme.
+You can make your own by editing the `.theme` file (mine is based off of the `tango` highlight theme).

 ## PDF Output